ckan/ckan/doc/oranization_group_auth.rst

 *  When a dataset is a member of an Organization it must have capacity of either public/private.
-*  When a dataset is a member of a Group it must have capacity of member.
+*  When a dataset is a member of a Group it must have capacity of 'member'.
-   **Q: Should 'member' here just be 'public'?**
 *  When a user is a member of a Group/Organization it must have capacity of admin/editor.